-- 6. The following firms are required to complete the RMAR: - (a) firms with permission to carry on insurance mediation activity in relation to noninvestment insurance contracts.
+- 6. The following firms are required to complete the sections of the RMAR applicable to the activities they undertake as set out in SUP 16.12: - (a) firms with permission to carry on insurance mediation activity in relation to noninvestment insurance contracts.